 14. Because of the inheritance of the saints that we are partakers of.
 We’re partakers of God’s inheritance and we should show appreciation to God for this privilege.
-You should be filled with joy “always thanking the Father, who has enabled you to share the inheritance that belongs to God’s holy people, who live in the light” (Colossians 1:12 NLT).
+You should be filled with joy “always thanking the Father.
+He has enabled you to share in the inheritance that belongs to his people, who live in the light” (Colossians 1:12 NLT).
 Those who are outside the kingdom of light have no portion in this inheritance.

 15. Because of the victory you have been given in Christ Jesus.
 1 Corinthians 15:57 says, “But thanks be to God, who gives us the victory through our Lord Jesus Christ” (NKJV).
 Which victory is the Bible talking about here?
 It is the victory over sin and death, as Jesus swallowed up death in victory.
-The New Living Translation renders 1 Corinthians 15:57 thus: “How we thank God, who gives us victory over sin and death through Jesus Christ our Lord!”
+The New Living Translation renders 1 Corinthians 15:57 thus: “But thank God!
+He gives us victory over sin and death through our Lord Jesus Christ.”
 Therefore, we don’t need to be afraid of death any longer.
-By His death on the cross, and resurrection, Jesus got for us eternal life.
+Through His death on the cross and resurrection, Jesus got for us eternal life.
 Hallelujah!
 After we complete our own race on earth, we shall also experience resurrection one day.
-We need to thank God for the victory given us in Christ Jesus.
+We need to thank God for the victory given to us in Christ Jesus.